Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

-The approximation \eqref{eq:multiradiation2} permits us to conclude that in the quasi-static regime, any dielectric nanoparticle behaves like a electric dipole in the far field, and the corresponding magnetic dipole radiation is a higher-order term.
-However, we shall see soon (cf.\,Theorem \ref{thm:mainmultimom}) that the high contrast $\tau$ can essentially change the orders of these lower-order moments, and this kind of changes does not rely on the excitation of dielectric resonances. \end{remark}
+where the electric dipole (ED) $\ed$, magnetic dipole (MD) $\md$, electric quadrupole (EQ) $\eq$, magnetic quadrupole (MQ) $\mq$ and electric octupole (EO) $\eo$ are given by $\eq_0^{\w{E}}$, $\mq_1^{\w{E}}$, $\eq_1^{\w{E}}$, $\mq_2^{\w{E}}$ and $\eq_2^{\w{E}}$, respectively, up to some constant factors.
+The approximation \eqref{eq:multiradiation2} permits us to conclude that in the quasi--static regime, any dielectric nanoparticle behaves like an electric dipole in the far field, and its magnetic dipole radiation is a higher--order term.
+However, we shall see in Theorem \ref{thm:mainmultimom} below that in the case of high refractive index nanoparticles, the orders of these lower--order moments will be completely changed, and \mb{such change} does not depend on the excitation of dielectric resonances. \end{remark}

+We return to our goal of finding the asymptotics of the solution $\w{E}$ to \eqref{eq:targetsys}.
+In view of Lemma \ref{lem:multiradapp} and the formula:

-We proceed to approximate the scattering amplitude $E^s_\infty$ with an error term of order $O(\d^5)$ by using Lemma \ref{lem:multiradapp}.
-For this, we need to compute the second-order approximation of the solution $\w{E}$ to the system \eqref{eq:targetsys}, and, in particular, the third-order approximation of $\pw \w{E}$, since it holds that
+from $\int_D \pd \w{E} = 0$, in order to approximate the scattering amplitude $E^s_\infty$ up to $O(\d^5)$, we need to compute the second--order approximation of the field $\w{E}$, and also, particularly, the third--order approximation of $\pw \w{E}$.
+For this, by \eqref{eq:targetsyscoro}, it suffices to consider the second--order Neumann series expansion of $\AA(\d,\ww)^{-1}$: